 Find a recycler

-A number of commercial recyclers offer paint and solvent recycling and services a wide variety of industries.
-Lead based paints may not be accepted and it is advisable to check with recycler before.
-There are also a number of operators, such as chemical collection services that can provide safe disposal of paint where recycling is not possible.
+A number of commercial recyclers offer paint and solvent recycling and services across a wide variety of industries.
+Lead-based paints may not be accepted and it is advisable to check with the recycler beforehand.
+There are also a number of operators such as chemical collection services that can provide safe disposal of paint when recycling is not possible.